GeoScripting-WUR/Intro2Linux/surfsara_tutorial.md

 ## Shut down a VM

-> **Very important**: Remember to properly shut down VMs that you are not actively using, as they take up precious resources from the cloud!
-If you do not, other students might not be able to start their own VMs.
+**Very important: Remember to properly shut down VMs that you are not actively using, as they take up precious resources from the cloud!
+If you do not, other students might not be able to start their own VMs.**

 To properly shut down your VM, first you need to make sure your computer is no longer connected to it.
 If you have X2Go running, open the X2Go Client window again, and press the *Terminate* button on the lower right part of the main pane.
+This will gracefully log your user out.

 <!--### "Cloud" view-->

 Then on the SURFSara website, select your VM, press the *Power off* button and confirm *Send the power off signal*.
 Wait for the state to become *OFF*, then press the *Delete* button and confirm deletion.

-> **Important**: Only if your VM is *deleted* (does *not* show up in the VMs tab altogether) does it free the resources for other students to use!
+**Important**: Only if your VM is **deleted** (does **not** show up in the *VMs* tab altogether) does it free the resources for other students to use!

 <!--### "User" view